12rishi/githubpracticesrenamed/Readme.md

-git merge branchname:to merge the branch whose branchname is provided with the currently working branch git branch -d branchname:to delete the branch git tag -a tagname -m "message":to create a annotated tag with message.
+git merge branchname:to merge the branch whose branchname is provided with the currently working branch git branch -d branchname:to delete the branch git tag -a tagname -m "message":to create a annotated tag with message. git pull: to sync the changes that has been made from remote repo